- Risks of ignoring occupational-hearing conservation

 - Action plan for occupational-hearing success

-Working in high-noise workplaces with unprotected hearing, employees experience increased risk of
+When working in high-noise environments with unprotected hearing, employees risk

 As a result employers risk more worker-compensation claims and personal-injury lawsuits (which settle for $100,000-$500,000 typically).